zumasys/docs/site/rover/release-notes/web/1-0-32-staged/README.md

 - **Rover Web**
   - **Payment Processing**
     - An issue has been resolved where in certain cases an incorrect payment method was passed to the backend system.
+  - **POS**
+    - Improved the Parts Search Scanning behavior when "Auto Add Parts" is disabled in user settings

 <PageFooter />